p-jbarbosa/GroundWater-ETL/README.md

 ## Configurations

 Project configurations are available under GroundWater-Configs folder.
-Each folder on this project represents a different environment.
+Each folder on this project represents a different environment configuration.

 ## Git operations